SanazJml27/OncoAgent/README.md

 structured intake, safety flags, retrieved guidance, generated summary, and full agent trace in the browser.

-To get a shareable live link for a GitHub profile: push this repo to GitHub, then go to [share.streamlit.io](https://share.streamlit.io), sign in with GitHub, and deploy pointing at `app.py` on your default branch.
-No secrets or API keys are required for the default offline mode, so it deploys as-is;
-add `ANTHROPIC_API_KEY`/`OPENAI_API_KEY` as Streamlit Cloud "secrets" later if you want the richer LLM-generated summaries live.

 ### Enabling real model backends

 Each of the three swap points is a single environment variable plus the